Liverpool: Local travel

+In 2023, for the first time in UK history, battery-powered passenger trains launched on Merseyrail tracks from the newly opened Headbolt Lane station in Kirkby.
+The Liverpool City Region Combined Authority's long term Merseyrail for All plan is to reduce dependency on live third rail and promote battery power in order to further expand Merseyrail to previously inaccessible places across the city region and as far as Manchester, Wrexham, Warrington and Preston.

 Buses

-Local bus services within and around Liverpool are managed by Merseytravel and are run by several different companies, including Arriva and Stagecoach.
-The two principal termini for local buses are Queen Square bus station (located near Lime Street railway station) for services north and east of the city, and Liverpool One bus station (located near the Albert Dock) for services to the south and east.
+Local bus services within and around Liverpool are managed by Merseytravel and are run by several different companies, including Arriva and Stagecoach Merseyside.
+The two principal termini for local buses are Queen Square bus station (located near Lime Street station) for services north and east of the city, and Liverpool One bus station (located near the Royal Albert Dock) for services to the south and east.
 Cross-river services to the Wirral use roadside terminus points in Castle Street and Sir Thomas Street.
-A night bus service also operates on Saturdays providing services from the city centre across Liverpool and Merseyside.
+A night bus service also operates on Saturdays providing services from the city centre across Liverpool and wider region.

-City Sights and City explorer by Maghull coaches offer a tour bus service.